letoram/durden/README.md

      arcan_db add_appl_kv durden display_simple true

-Note: the egl-dri video platforms are for running this as a dedicated desktop, if you just want to try things out, use the _sdl_ platform instead.
-Some features when it comes to display management and input will behave differently, and you likely want to bind a toggle for enabling/disabling cursor locking.
+Note: the egl-dri video platforms are for running this as a dedicated desktop, if you just want to try things out, use -DVIDEO\_PLATFORM=sdl instead.
+Some features when it comes to display management and input will behave differently, and you likely want to bind a key for enabling/disabling cursor locking.

 Another option, if your drivers give you accelerated GL in X but not working KMS/DRI is to merely run arcan/durden with SDL as the video platform in fullscreen- mode and only application, essentially making X your "driver".

 Default meta keys are META1: MENU and META2:RSHIFT, look into keybindings.lua for the currently mapped defaults.
-If you don't press any of the META keys during the first n (20 or so) keypresses, it is assumed that your meta bindings are broken and you will be queried for new ones.
+If you don't press any of the valid META + key bindings during the first n (20 or so) keypresses, it is assumed that your meta bindings are broken and you will be queried for new ones.

 Quick! meta1+enter - now you should get a terminal window.

-You should also make sure that meta1+g (unless rebound) gives you access to the global menu, and meta1+h gives you access to the target menu (see Bindings below).
+You should also make sure that meta1+g (unless rebound) gives you access to the global menu, and meta1+h gives you access to the target menu.
+You can view or modify the default keybindings in 'durden/keybindings.lua' or you can bind your own menu paths in global/input/bind/custom.
+This menu path will also show the currently custom bound keys.

 Also try double-tapping meta-2 and you should see the titlebar change color.
 This indicates that all normal bindings are ignored and input is forwarded raw to the selected window.
 This is important for clients that need access to keys you have bound to various key combinations, like Xarcan-, QEmu, and so on.